 Dental crowns restore damaged teeth and improve the appearance of your smile by covering teeth that are stained or uneven.
-Dr. Kate Brayman offers several types of dental crowns at her practice, Kate Brayman DDS in New York City.

 During your first appointment, the tooth receiving the crown will be prepared, a process that Dr. Brayman and her staff make comfortable by providing painless administration of local anesthesia, without using a long needle.

 After making an impression of your teeth, which will be used to make your unique crown, a temporary cover will be placed on your tooth.
 When the permanent crown is ready, it doesn’t take long for the doctor to cement it into place using a special dental glue, and you’re good to go.
 Depending on the type of crown you get, it can last a lifetime, as long as you continue to brush and floss twice daily.